- Innovation strategy requires a plan for scaling innovation.

 Scaling up means bringing in more teams in a way that helps those teams talk with each other.
 Cross-communication between different areas both fosters creativity and tightens teamwork bonds, making it easier to work together—and not just when it comes to innovation.
 As departments get to know each other better, they’re more equipped to send requests and paperwork to the right people.

 Scaled innovation strategies allow for a more consistent vision across the company.
 It offers a foundation to work from for departments and groups to point to and work towards.
-It also helps far-flung groups and departments with different focuses better understand each other.
+It also helps far-flung groups and departments with different focus better understand each other.

 Innovation works best when people with different perspectives and approaches all look at the same idea.
 Potential problems and their solutions come to light, improvements can be found, and efficiencies can be added to push innovation further.